tewidis/AOS/markdown/distributed_subsystems.md

             + Combines LFS and RAID
             + Stripes log segment on multiple nodes' disks in software
             + LFS solves small write problem and RAID provides parallelism
-        - Use commodity hardware on nodes connected LAN
+        - Use commodity hardware on nodes connected over LAN
             + Similar to hardware RAID, but software handles the striping
     * Putting Them All Together Plus More
         - XFS, a distributed file system (UC-Berkeley)